Music and Parental Wellbeing Alliance

-This international network collaboratively addresses this agenda, focusing on three key questions: What musical practices could be used to support parents in a wide range of contexts?
+The Alliance grew from the AHRC-funded Music and Parental Wellbeing Research Network (2023-25), which collaboratively addressed three key questions: What musical practices could be used to support parents in a wide range of contexts?
 How can music practitioners working in this area be supported and cared for?
 How can music be implemented as a sustainable part of parental wellbeing practices and policies?
-The complexity of these questions – and who they involve – necessitates the need for a collaborative approach, bringing together people working at the intersection of music and parental wellbeing to work across and between disciplinary and conceptual boundaries.
+The complexity of these questions and who they involve necessitated the need for a collaborative approach, and our Network brought together over 270 people, from around the globe, working at the intersection of music and parental wellbeing to think across and between disciplinary and conceptual boundaries.

 Project team